rrra/www/content/post/2025/28th-annual-zombie-shuffle.md

 : Visit the [Zombie Shuffle Rules page][site] to find out ...

-:zombie: Request your lifetime QRP Zombie Number from the {{< mailto grand-inquisitor >}} by e-mail.
+:zombie: Request your lifetime QRP Zombie Number from the
+{{< mailto zombieshuffle >}} by e-mail before starting your shuffle.

 Visit the [Zombie Shuffle Rules page][site] for the ***Official Rules***, links to event summary sheets, and more Zombie goodness.